emanuelen5/emanuelen5.github.io/site/_posts/2020-05-04-first-jekyll-plugin.md

 ---
 finished: true
-title: Jekyll plugin for escaping Atom feed content
+title: Jekyll plugin for escaping Atom feed content and altering links
+summary: I look into how one could escape an Atom feed using Ruby and making links absolute.
+The intention was to use it for fixing links in my Atom feed, but I didn't need to turn it into a plugin since the actual problem was with the main url in the Atom feed (it was missing https:// in the start).
 date: 2020-05-04 20:01
-tags: [jekyll, ruby]
+tags: [jekyll, ruby, nokogiri, xpath]
-categories: [meta]
+categories: [meta, plugin]
 ---

 So I had some trouble getting correct links in my Atom feed.
 The links are written as relative in my posts, while feed apps expect them to be absolute.